 Where Health and Safety standards fall below an acceptable level, the risk of injury or illness to both patrons and staff increases significantly.

 The injury risks associated with health spas include:

 - Infections from bacteria and viruses

 Both staff and clients can be made ill by inadequate health and safety.

 Spa pools, including hot tubs and whirlpool baths, present an ideal environment for potentially dangerous organisms, especially where the water is not circulated and cleaned regularly.
 Chlorine added to the water as an alternative to thorough draining, cleaning and disinfecting will kill some, but not all microorganisms.

 Transmission of bacteria and viruses may take place in treatment rooms if they are not sanitised between client treatments.
 Data from the UK Spa Association released in December 2014 suggested that occupancy of treatment rooms at spas during opening hours is around 41%.
-Left unoccupied and uncleaned for extended periods, treatment rooms create the ideal environment for some harmful microorganisms.
+If treatment rooms are left unoccupied and/or not cleaned for extended periods, they become the ideal environment for harmful microorganisms.